pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

 .. code-block:: console

-    apmec vnf-create --vnfd-template sample-vnfd-hello-world.yaml hw-vnf
+    apmec vnf-create --mead-template sample-mead-hello-world.yaml hw-vnf

 .. note ::

-    vnfd-list command will show only the onboarded VNFDs.
+    mead-list command will show only the onboarded VNFDs.
 To list the VNFDs created internally for direct VNF instantiation, use '--template-source inline' flag.
 To list both onboarded and inline VNFDs, use '--template-source all' flag.
-The default flag for vnfd-list command is '--template-source onboarded'.
+The default flag for mead-list command is '--template-source onboarded'.

     .. code-block:: console

-      apmec vnfd-list --template-source inline
+      apmec mead-list --template-source inline
-      apmec vnfd-list --template-source all
+      apmec mead-list --template-source all

 Finding VNFM Status
 ===================